Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

 does nothing.  ``@view_config`` is inert without being detected via a :term:`scan`.

 The sample ``my_view()`` created by the scaffold uses a ``try:`` and ``except:`` clause to detect if there is a problem accessing the project database and provide an alternate error response.
 That response will include the text shown at the end of the file, which will be displayed in the browser to inform the user about possible actions to take to solve the problem.

-Content Models with ``models.py``
+Content models with ``models.py``
 ---------------------------------

 ..
 START moved from Application configuration with ``__init__.py``.
 This